 Kansas Identification Card Fees

 To successfully apply for ID cards in Kansas, applicants will be required to arrange payment for the DMV ID fee, as set forth in the current DOR fee schedule.
 The total identification card cost in KS is a combination of the licensing and the photographing fees.
-For instance, standard ID cards are available at a price of $22, which includes a photo fee of $8 and a license fee of $14.
-Note that, disabled applicants and seniors older than 65 years of age can obtain a state ID card at the total cost of $18.
+Note that disabled applicants and seniors older than 65 years of age can obtain a state ID card at a discounted cost.